Trump wins Idaho GOP caucus with overwhelming support; many participants favor returning to primary

 Mike McNamara said he thinks Trump's personality might keep him from getting elected in November.

-In the event of a Trump-President Joe Biden rematch, Marian McNamara said both candidates are old and personally unpopular, so the election would boil down to the issues.
+In the event of a Trump rematch against President Joe Biden, Marian McNamara said both candidates are old and personally unpopular, so the election would boil down to the issues.

 "I think the policy issues have become so critical that Trump has a better chance of being elected in spite of himself," she said.